xdan/jodit/src/modules/file-browser/README.md

 ## Settings

--   filebrowser.howLongShowMsg=3000 How long toWYSIWYG show an error message in the status bar (ms)
+-   filebrowser.howLongShowMsg=3000 How long to show an error message in the status bar (ms)
 -   filebrowser.sort=function (a, b, sortBy, parent) { return b.changed - a.changed;}
     Items sort functions